Two catalytic events in 2015 created momentum to create Denver Smart City:

 Denver faces many of these same challenges:

-- Increasing congestion, as seen by 73% of trips in Denver are Single Occupancy Vehicles (SOV), which is up 3% from last year
+- Increased congestion (73% of trips in Denver are Single Occupancy Vehicles (SOV), up 3% from last year)

-- 23.9% of residents near or below the poverty rate with limited mobility options
+- 23.9% of residents live near or below the poverty rate with limited mobility options

 - Ozone non-attainment area